 Your job as a parent is one of the most difficult there is – it will be both challenging and rewarding.
 It is a job where very little training is given to prepare parents for what lies ahead.
-Each of you will have had different experiences of being a child.
-Most of you will have had good experiences of being parented yourselves,this will give you a good grounding for the job of bringing up your own children.
-Some of you will have had childhoods which ranged from being slightly unsettled to being very unhappy.
+Each of you will have had different experiences in your childhood.
+Most of you will have had good experiences of being parented yourselves, this will give you a good grounding for the job of bringing up your own children.
+Some of you will have had childhoods which ranged from being slightly unsettled to being unhappy or insecure.
 Some of you can use your own parents as models, others will want to do things differently.

 Every family experiences difficulty from time to time and this can test the best of parents.
 When additional pressures come along, these can make a hard job nearly impossible.
 At these times it may be hard to think about what help or information you might need.